Playify/PlayifyRpc_CSharp/README.md

 	* byte[] (Uint8Array in JavaScript) ⇒ Response will have binary content
 	* any ⇒ Response will be in a json representation
 	* _missing_ ⇒ Response will be empty
+		*

+Using `http://127.0.0.1:4590/rpc/EXPRESSION/serve` or `http://127.0.0.1:4590/rpc/EXPRESSION/serve=html` you can directly use the return value as http content.
+If the content type is not chosen based on the file type parameter, it will be chosen based on the return value.

+* null ⇒ No Content = HTTP Status 204
+* string ⇒ Response will be a text (utf-8 encoding)
+* byte[] (Uint8Array in JavaScript) ⇒ Response will have binary content
+* any ⇒ Response will be in a json representation as text

 # Server